 Renters typically experience much higher rates of core housing need.
-In Prince George, more than 1 in 4 renters (26%) experienced core housing need, while more than 1 in 10 (11.2%) were in extreme core housing need (Figure 32, Table 11).
-The vast majority of households experiencing core housing need (78%) were renter households.
+In Prince George, approximately 1 in 6 renters (17%, 1,722 households) experienced core housing need.
+This is a reduction from 25% of renters experiencing core housing need in 2016 with more than 1 in 10 (11.2%) living in extreme core housing need (Figure 32, Table 11).
+In 2021, the vast majority of households experiencing core housing need (approximately three quarters) were renter households.